Barbara Brash: Reception

-It is a reflection of her innovation that Alan McCulloch writing in 1953 in The Herald noted Brash's application of flat, intense hues in "colorful works after the pattern of cut outs…," while The Bulletin condemned it; “There is Barbara Brash’s “Seated Woman,” whose flesh and nightdress have all the variety of a coat of whitewash applied to a smooth surface.”
-In 1954 The Age art critic called attention to the "decorative effect" of two-dimensional pattern in her colored lino-cuts,” an observation that The Herald critic repeated; “Barbara Brash is boldly decorative in a series of color lino-cuts.
+It is a reflection of her innovation that Alan McCulloch writing in 1953 in The Herald noted Brash's application of flat, intense hues in "colorful works after the pattern of cut outs…," while The Bulletin condemned it; "There is Barbara Brash's "Seated Woman," whose flesh and nightdress have all the variety of a coat of whitewash applied to a smooth surface."
+In 1954 The Age art critic called attention to the "two-dimensional pattern with decorative effect" in her lino-cuts, an observation that The Herald critic repeated; "Barbara Brash is boldly decorative in a series of color lino-cuts.
 The Age also drew attention in the same Forty Prints by Ten Artists show at Peter Bray Gallery, opened by Ursula Hoff, to Brash's spanning of oil and watercolour painting and printing, noting that "she feels this new medium [lithography] has a wide scope for experiment and is something which should be developed.

 The same show traveled to Brisbane where Courier-Mail critic Gertrude Langer recognised "exceptional gifts" that in Brash's "colour linocut Native Dancer (which the group used as their poster), could not be bettered in composition and colour."
-Another Brisbane report noted that “This lithograph exhibition — the first of its kind in Australia — has aroused considerable interest, buyers coming from as-far afield as New Zealand and Tasmania.
-Particularly noteworthy is the work of Barbara Brash, Kenneth Jack and Walter Gheradin, although all 10 artists excel at individualised style arid skilful handling of their media.”
+Another Brisbane report noted that "This lithograph exhibition — the first of its kind in Australia — has aroused considerable interest, buyers coming from as-far afield as New Zealand and Tasmania.
+Particularly noteworthy is the work of Barbara Brash, Kenneth Jack and Walter Gheradin, although all 10 artists excel at individualised style arid skilful handling of their media."